embesozzi/keycloak-openfga-workshop/README.md

 2. Keycloak will return the id_token and the access token to the application

-3. The store web application will show the product calalog
+3. The store web application will show the product catalog

     <img src="doc/images/tc-2-view-products-success.png" width="80%" height="80%">